Paulo-Gouvea/Paulo-Gouvea/README.md

 - Hello There! :wave: <br />

 My name’s Paulo Matheus de Paula Barreto Gouvêa.
-Currently I’m studying Computer Science at Veiga de Almeida and I’m also studying about React Native in a bootcamp from Rocketseat.<br /> <br />
+Currently I’m studying Computer Science at Veiga de Almeida and I’m also studying about React Native and creating applications using it.<br /> <br />

 - About Me :house:	<br />